FZU-SDN/NSP4/README.md

-# NSP4
+# NSP4: Network Simulator for P4

-NSP4:  Network Simulator for P4
+**NSP4 is still under developing so that many functions are not supported in NSP4 yet.
+We invite you to extend NSP4 to create a better environment of learning P4 language.**

-## Modify the path information
+## Experiment Preparation

 1、In the directory of **src**，change the path information from ```/home/wpq``` to the NSP4 directory information.
 The code need to modify contain the following file: